mend/renovate-ce-ee/docs/overview.md

 [Examples using Docker Compose](https://github.com/whitesource/renovate/blob/master/examples/) can be found in the `examples/` directory of this repository.

 Request `/status` on your IP address hosting the deployment to check if it is running correctly.
+It is recommended not to expose that endpoint to the internet as it could leak information about private repository names.